 The plus point about animal protein sources is that its bioavailability is very high (over 90%) as compared to legumes and grains whose protein bioavailability is around 60-80%.
 Acc. to examine.com research, body is better able to use the protein from powders, including plant-based powders, than Protein digestibility of various plant- and animal-based proteins from plant-based whole foods.

-In a 2011 study in the Scholarâs Research Journal, a team of Indian researchers led by Hemant H. Gangurde , extensively reviewed whey protein.
-Acc. to Gangurde & team, whey is highly bioavailable and boasts having the highest biological value (BV) of any protein source.
+Acc. to a 2011 study, whey is highly bioavailable and boasts having the highest biological value (BV) of any protein source.
 Therefore, a whey product may be an excellent choice for those looking for a protein product that can be readily used by the body to build mass.
 Whey protein is a valuable supplemental source for individuals aiming to maximize their recovery from and adaptation to resistance exercise.

 Researchers assessed the influences of liquid vs solid meal replacement products on postprandial appetite ratings and subsequent food intake in healthy older adults.
 For the study, 24 adults (12 men and 12 women) aged 50 to 80 years, after an overnight fast, consumed meal replacement product as either a beverage (liquid) or a bar (solid).
 The meal replacement products provided 25% of each subject’s daily estimated energy needs with comparable macro-nutrient compositions.
 Subjects rated their appetite before and 15, 30, 45, 60, 90, 120, and 150 minutes after consuming the meal replacement product.
-At minute 120, each subject consumed cooked oatmeal to a âcomfortable level of fullness.â
+At minute 120, each subject consumed cooked oatmeal to a “comfortable level of fullness.”

 Researchers found that, after 15 to 120min, hunger was higher for the liquid vs solid meal replacement products and desire to eat, preoccupation with thoughts of food, and fullness did not differ for the liquid vs solid meal replacement products.
 On average, the subjects consumed 13.4% more oatmeal after the liquid vs solid meal replacement product.
-These results indicate that meal replacement products in liquid and solid form do not elicit comparable appetitive and ingestive behaviour responses and that meal replacement products in liquid form blunt the postprandial decline in hunger and increase subsequent food intake in older adults.

-In a 2011 study in the International Journal of Obesity, by a Canadian research team, led by T. Akhavan , compared the effect of eating solid vs drinking liquid forms of gelatin, sucrose and its component mixtures, and whey protein, on subjective appetite and short-term food intake in young men.
 They found that isocaloric solid or liquid sucrose did not result in different subsequent energy intake but solid food was more satiating than liquid food, and both were low in energy compensation compared with the calorie-free sweetened water.

-Hu & Pan found that, energy consumed in liquid form may induce less satiety than that from the same foods in solid form.
+Researchers found that, energy consumed in liquid form may induce less satiety than that from the same foods in solid form.
 It is possible that the rapid transit of liquids through the stomach and intestines may lead to reduced stimulation of satiety signals, differences in the regulation of thirst and hunger, and lower cognitive perception of energy content.
-Satiety is a complex process influenced by a number of properties in food.
-The physical form (solid vs. liquid) of carbohydrates is an important component that may affect the satiety process and energy intake.
-Accumulating evidence suggests that liquid carbohydrates generally produce less satiety than solid forms.

 The post-prandial hunger was lower following the solid versus liquid meal-replacement and remained below baseline over 4 hours.
 Similar responses were observed with the desire to eat.
 The insulin and ghrelin composites were lower following the solid trial compared to the liquid.
 Ghrelin also remained below baseline over 4 hours.